 A digital queue gives guests a place in line they can track from their phone, and notifies them the moment their table's ready.
 Your host stops managing a crowd and starts seating one party at a time.
 Setup takes just 5 minutes on any device you already own.

-Why most restaurants still use paper
+Why do most restaurants still use paper waitlists?

+The problem is that paper hides its costs.
+You don't know your walk-away rate because paper can't track what it can't see.
 Research shows that restaurants lose an estimated $1,500 per week from customers who leave because of wait times.
 That's not a number paper can help you measure or fix.

-The shift to digital doesn't mean ripping out your operation.
+Switching to digital doesn't mean ripping out your operation.
 It means adding a layer that makes what you already do faster and more visible.

 What does a restaurant digital queue actually do?